fedecaccia/newton/README.md

  `Newton` is a master code that solves implicit coupling in nonlinear calculations.
 It was designed with a general purpose.
-For example, it can be used in multiscale coupled problems, in cfd-temalhydraulic problems, in neutronic-termalhydraulic problems, and others.
+For example, it can be used in multiscale coupled problems, in CFD-temalhydraulic problems, in neutronic-termalhydraulic problems, and others.

 `Newton` solves residual coupling equations explicitly or implicitly.
-It has been demostrated in several works that the implicit approach improves the convergence of the iterations.
+It has been demostrated in several works([1], [2]) that the implicit approach improves the convergence of the iterations.

 ##Compiling `Newton`
+After seting MPI environment variables:

 ```bash
 make